NetCloth/big_dipper/CONTRIBUTING.md

 You can contribute in the following ways:

 ## Submit issues
-If you find any errors, bugs, questions, feature requests when you are using the Big Dipper (on [Cosmos](https://cosmos.bigdipper.live), [IRIS](https://iris.bigdipper.live), etc.), please do not hestitate to submit any [issues](https://github.com/forbole/big_dipper/issues).
+If you find any errors, bugs, questions, feature requests when you are using the Big Dipper (on [Cosmos](https://cosmos.bigdipper.live), [IRIS](https://iris.bigdipper.live), [NCH](https://explorer.netcloth.org),etc.), please do not hestitate to submit any [issues](https://github.com/forbole/big_dipper/issues).
 Any bug report and comments are welcome.
 We are always open to learn more about how this application can help Cosmos users.

 ## Create Pull Request
 If you are generous enough and can resolve some issues the Big Dipper is experiencing, please build everything in your own branch and create a Pull Request to us.
 We will review and merge if necessary.